 Predators such as raccoons will only attack in the dark at night.

-You can fit solar powered motion-detection lights to your coop to stop predators attacking.
+You can fit solar-powered motion-detection lights to your coop to stop predators from attacking.

 The light will turn on when it detects any motion near the coop.
-They can also be modified to send you an alarm when the lights are activated.
+They can also modify them to send you an alarm when the lights are activated.

-Most predators will simply run away from the spotlight.
+Most predators will run away from the spotlight.

 Whilst it’s relatively easy to secure a chicken coop and run, what do you do when your chickens are free-range?